vercel/next.js/README.md

 Parsing, prefixing, modularizing and hot-code-reloading CSS can be avoided by just using JavaScript.

-This results in better compilation performance and less memory usage, specially for large projects.
+This results in better compilation performance and less memory usage (especially for large projects).
 No `cssom`, `postcss`, `cssnext` or transformation plugins.

 It also means fewer dependencies and fewer things for Next to do.
 Everything is Just JavaScript® (since JSX is completely optional)